andreadellacorte/docs/pages/referrals.md

 ---

+{: .new }
+> When you refer a friend, you and your friend each get $25 to spend on future sessions.

 ## How does the referral program work?
-When you refer a friend, you and your friend each get $25 to spend on future sessions.

 The system works in three easy steps: